COST OF RENT DAY - 2025

 Additionally, the private sector, which could have compensated for the decline in public housing production, also faced numerous barriers.
 These included high costs of land, increased regulatory burdens, and the economic risk associated with large-scale development projects.
 These factors have consistently kept private sector house building rates below necessary levels to meet demand.

-Moreover, economic and demographic shifts, such as increased urbanisation and changes in household compositions, have outpaced the supply of new housing.
+Moreover, economic and demographic shifts, such as increased urbanisation, immigration and changes in household compositions, have outpaced the supply of new housing.
 The combination of a restrictive planning system and the decline in both public and private housebuilding has resulted in a chronic undersupply of housing, exacerbated by the rising demand due to population growth and economic changes.

 These historical and systemic issues point to the need for significant reforms, particularly in planning policies, to enable a major increase in housebuilding rates to address this long-standing issue.

-Policy implications - Rent Controls
+What Not To Do - Rent Controls

 Rent control appears to be the most efficient technique presently known to destroy a city—except for bombing” - Assar Lindbeck